Skip to content

 kubectl get superset my-superset -w

-kubectl get pods -l superset.apache.org/init-task -w
+kubectl get jobs -l superset.apache.org/init-task -w

 # Watch all pods